deniznida/activerecord-orms-tutorial-ruby-007-public/README.md

 1) We're going to be using the activerecord gem to create a mapping between our database and model.

 2) Take a look at the Gemfile in this directory.
-You can use that one.
 Be sure to run `bundle install`.

 ## Migrations